JJNod88/PP1_html_css/README.md

 # Responsiveness
 ### Structure:
+* With todays technology and the multitude of devices that can access the Internet, programmes etc, it is exremely important to ensure the site can be used and looks great despite the size of the screen.
+* The site has been designed to adapt to any screen size.
+This started out by adding a viewport in the HEAD of all pages with the addition of media queries and images.
     * Flexbox has been used to structure my elements which is an extremely responsive way of structuring the site.
 With display:flex and flex:1 for example, all of my sections and divs were automatically positioned correctly, and did so when scaling the screen size up and down.
 This saves a lot of time and looks great!
     * Flex-Direction has been used also to restructure sections and screen sizes are reduced.
 ### Units:
 * Across the site I have used primarily % for sizing.
 This inclused in height, width, padding, margins and font-sizes etc. I implemented this from the beginning to ensure my design was adaptive across multiple screen sizes - This is extremely important in todays world with so many devices of different sizes.